pierreaubert/spinorama/README.md

 ## Import

 The library support 3 kinds of data:
-1. ASR format provided by klippel: a set of CSV files
+1. ASR format provided by Klippel: a set of CSV files
 2. Princeton 3D3A files: they are IR data in hdf5 format
 3. Scanned data from a picture with WebPlotDigitizer (takes 10 minutes per picture)